 I was able to add fat in a few different ways.
 By adding cheese, egg, and pork rinds to the meatloaf mixture, I was able to achieve a higher fat ratio.
 I also eliminated any carbs by removing the bread crumbs.
 Overall, one serving of this meatloaf comes to only 3 carbs per serving.

-How to make a mouthwatering Sweet and Sour Meatloaf
+How to make Sweet and Sour Meatloaf

 When I make a meatloaf, there are a few essential items I use in preparation.
 First of all, to me, it is not a meatloaf if you don't use a loaf pan.
 My go-to is my Pyrex Loaf Pan.
 It heats evenly, there is no metallic taste to my meatloaf, and its oven, microwave, and freezer safe!